El Bosque Chiquito | Half-Day Agricultural Bike Adventure of the Rio Grande Valley

 Begin your tour in the center of Albuquerque, founded in 1706, you’ll learn how in those days farmers were given tracts of land (or ranchos) along the Rio Grande’s banks.
 Our half-day excursion thrusts you into the sights, sounds and smells of a bygone time, as you cycle nearly 6 miles to visit community-based farms and the Rio Grande Nature Center State Park.

-The Rio Grande River is the fourth largest river system in the United States and has a history as rich as the soil it traverses.
+The Rio Grande River is the third largest river system in the United States and has a history as rich as the soil it traverses.
 Her settlers embraced the life-giving waters, deeply rooting themselves in her agricultural heritage, as well as developing an intricate system of acequias to sustain, nourish and grow their bountiful crops.

 You’ll visit existing farms that still practice the acequias’ water flow techniques.
 Plus, you’ll go to the Rio Grande Nature Center State Park to catch an important glimpse of the River’s natural history as well as get an exclusive wildlife viewing of some of the species that calls the “bosque” (a Spanish word for forest habitat) home.